Bemba language: Subjunctive

 The infinitive, strictly a verbal noun, has two forms.
 The simple form has prefix 'ku-' added to the simple form, as mentioned above, and the habitual infinitive has prefix 'kula-'.

 Voices

-The passive is formed by placing the infix '-w-' before the last vowel of the verb, but it is not frequently used.
+The passive is formed by placing the suffix '-w-' before the last vowel of the verb, but it is not frequently used.
 A 'neutral' voice can be formed by using '-ik-' instead if the preceding vowel is a, i or u, and '-ek-' if the preceding vowel is e or o.
 This form is differs in meaning from the passive in that it emphasises the state resulting from an action rather than the action itself (cf. English 'the pot is broken', as opposed to 'the ball is kicked').

 Negation

 Generally, the indicative prefixes 'ta-' to the subject prefix except for the first person singular which changes to 'nshi' or 'shi'.
 Generally, the subjunctive adds 'i' after the pronoun prefixes and in most cases changes a final 'e' to 'a'.
 The infinitive occasionally uses the negative 'te'.
 However, the precise rules are more complex, and the forms depend more finely on tense, aspect and mood.
 When the negative is used with the imperfect 'le', it is often in the sense of action not yet done, and is referred to by Schoeffer as a separate 'deferred tense'.